How we can help

 Curriculum Innovation Fund

-PCIP created a Curriculum Innovation Fund to provide academic units with support for innovative curriculum projects at the program and course level.
-The GMCTL administers this fund of approximately $250,000 per year for 2012 to 2016.
+The Curriculum Innovation Fund provides academic units with support for innovative curriculum projects at the program level.

 Curriculum Alignment Tool